 Partner - Rudner MacDonald LLP

-Recently, Stuart was selected by his peers for inclusion in the 10th Edition of ‘The Best Lawyers in Canada 2016’ in the area of Employment Law.
+Recently, Stuart was once again selected by his peers for inclusion in the 11th Edition of ‘The Best Lawyers in Canada 2017’ in the area of Employment Law.
+He was previously selected by his peers for inclusion in the 10th Edition of ‘The Best Lawyers in Canada 2016’ in the area of Employment Law.
 Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive guide to legal excellence.
 Its lists are compiled based on an exhaustive peer-review evaluation.

 A prolific communicator, his book You're Fired!
 Just Cause for Dismissal in Canada has received critical acclaim since its release in 2011.
 Stuart has also contributed to four other employment law texts.